5cover/psdc/docs/Scratch.md

 Maybe we could tokenize them as identifiers always and expect an identifier of a specific name in ParseOperation? (`ParseContextualKeyword`)

 That seems like an easy way to implement this feature.

+## Modularity

+Add support for modularity.

+I think we should have two preprocessor directives for reusing code in other files.

+### `#include`

+Dumb.
+Like in C. Expands into the contents of the included file.

+### `#use`

+Smarter.
+Useful for libraries.
+Like includes but only referenced declarations are copied. (and the declarations they themselves reference, trees.)

+Basically does tree-shaking from the start.

 ## File handling PSC &rarr; C